marvastsi/mongo-example/README.md

 # mongo-example
-My first example with MongoDB
+Simple project example with MongoDB and Angular